dij0s/PETAL/thesis/bachelor_thesis.typ

 = Discussion

-// Before analyzing the implications of the results, it is important to restate the research question: evaluating the effectiveness and reliability of AI agents for urban energy planning, along with an analysis of their strengths and weaknesses.

-// This chapter addresses this objective by interpreting the results and connecting them to the research question.
-//
 This chapter addresses the results presented in the #ref(<results>) and connects them to the research question: evaluating the effectiveness and reliability of AI agents for urban energy planning, along with an analysis of their strengths and weaknesses.

 == Evaluation Paradigms <eval_paradigm>